tamasgal/km3pipe/README.rst

 other hand can act as templates for your own ones.
 Just have a look at the io subpackage and of course the documentation if you’re interested!

-Read the docs at https://km3py.pages.km3net.de/km3pipe (updated on each push)
+Read the docs at https://km3py.pages.km3net.de/km3pipe or (https://km3pipe.readthedocs.org), both updated on each push.

 KM3NeT public project homepage http://www.km3net.org